 • They help identify and pursue some of the most relevant questions in the field;

 • They apply or develop advanced experimental tools and methods that enable novel or superior approaches to probing fundamental properties of quantum materials;

 • They demonstrate outstanding promise of future original and innovative contributions;

 • They are willing to take risks to explore unproven and uncertain research avenues.

 Candidates having dual expertise in materials synthesis and advanced materials characterization will by no means be at a disadvantage in this competition.
 However, this application should emphasize primarily experimental studies of materials.

 This investigator competition is open to all qualified applicants, regardless of age, sex, sexual orientation, gender identity, race, national origin, religion or disability.
 If you have any questions or need assistance or accommodation in completing this application, please contact us directly at EPiQS@moore.org or by phone at 650-213-3066.

 Application Process and Deadline

-The deadline for submitting a pre-application is Friday, July 26, 2019 at 5:00 PM U.S. Pacific Daylight Time.
-After a review, finalists will be invited, by early September, to submit full applications.
-The EPiQS experimental investigators will be selected by the end of November, after a thorough peer review process.
+The deadline for submitting your full application is Monday, November 4, 2019 at 5:00 PM U.S. Pacific Time.
+The EPiQS Experimental Investigators will be selected by the year's end, after a thorough peer review process.